ThoughtWorksInc/expend-rs/README.md

 ### Usage

+_Please note that all following commands require some pre-requisites - they are documented further below_.

 #### Post Per-Diems
-Once you have stored your generated access key in your keychain, and setup a context, you can create per-diems like this:
+You can create per-diems like this:

 ```
 expend post perdiem weekdays fullday